-We successfully deployed and recovered all 8 IES's from the Japanese vessel "T/V Keiten-maru."
-Despite some data loss in the shallowest instrument, due to acoustic reflections from the bottom, we obtained good data from all instruments.
+We successfully recovered all 8 IES's from the Japanese vessel ''T/V Keiten-maru" in November 1995.
+Despite some data loss in the shallowest instruments, due to acoustic reflections from the bottom, we obtained good data from all instruments.
 Processing and analysis of these IES data records and comparison with TOPEX altimeter data and hydrographic data are completed.
-Our Japanese colleagues have kindly made their current-meter and hydrographic data available to us, and we have used these for absolute referencing.
-Jeff Book and I are currently preparing a manuscript on this work; we will submit it for publication before the end of the year.
+Recently, our Japanese colleagues made their current-meter data available to us and we are using these for absolute referencing.
+The initial results from this make up the M.S. thesis of Mr. Jeff Book, who is a student supported on this project.